-Once upon a time a business owner seeking for means to finance his company would share the ownership of his company with investors - people who would inject capital into the company so it could grow and attain its business objectives.
+Once upon a time, a business owner seeking means to finance his company would share the ownership of his company with investors - people who would inject capital into the company so it could grow and attain its business objectives.

 The shareholders would obtain partial ownership of the company and in return on their investment would benefit from the profits made by the company.